Generative Multiple-purpose Sampler for Weighted M-estimation: Introduction

 Iterated bootstrap procedures are often employed to reduce the bias associated with a statistical inference procedure and/or improve the coverage precision of confidence intervals \citep{hall1988bootstrap}.
 A most frequently cited procedure is the double bootstrap, which first bootstraps and infers the parameter or prediction, and then estimates the bias of each bootstrapped solution via a second-level bootstrap.
 In \eqref{eq:loss}, the double bootstrap procedures can be represented by setting a hierarchical weight distribution such that ${\bs}=\{s_1,\dots,s_n\}\sim \text{Multinom}(n, \mathbbm{1}_n/n)$ and $\bw\mid {\bs}\sim \text{Multinom}(n, \bs/n)$.
-These iterated bootstrap methods can be shown to provide more accurate corrections (i.e., the second or higher-order accuracy), compared with single bootstraps and asymptotic approximations \citep{martin1992double, mccarthy2018calibrated,hall2013bootstrap,lee1999effect,lee1995asymptotic}.
-However, iterative bootstraps are computationally very expensive and are seldom practically used when the data are of moderate to large size.
+These iterated bootstrap methods can be shown to provide more accurate confidence coverage (i.e., the second or higher-order accuracy) compared with single bootstraps and asymptotic approximations \citep{martin1992double, mccarthy2018calibrated,hall2013bootstrap,lee1999effect,lee1995asymptotic}.
+However, iterative bootstraps are computationally very expensive and are rarely used in practice when the data are of moderate to large sizes.

 The tunable weighted M-estimation in \eqref{eq:loss} can also represent $K$-fold cross-validation.
 For pre-selected folds, such as a group of sample indices $I_1,\dots,I_K$, we set $w_i=0$ for $i$ in the fold of interest, say $I_1$, and set $w_i=1$ in all other folds.
 This means that the observations in $I_1$ will be ignored during training, rendering $I_1$ to be test samples.
 If $u(\cdot)=\norm{\cdot}_1$, the evaluated $\hat\theta_{\bw,\lambda}$ is equivalent to the LASSO estimator \citep{tibshirani1996regression}, based on a tuning parameter $\lambda$, trained without using the samples in the considered fold $I_1$, resulting in a cross-validated LASSO.
 The computational burden of the cross-validation linearly increases with the fold size $K$ and the candidate set size of the tuning parameter, and a typical amount is at least a few hundreds of repetitive computations.